 This information from Lexicomp® explains what you need to know about this medication, including what it’s used for, how to take it, its side effects, and when to call your healthcare provider.

 - This drug may cause severe heart problems like heart failure.
 This can happen during treatment or years after your last dose.
 Sometimes, these problems will not go away or may be deadly.
 The chance may be higher if you have ever had heart problems or chest area radiation, or are using other drugs that may cause heart problems.
 The chance may be higher if you have ever had this drug or other drugs like this one.
 Ask your doctor if you are not sure if any of your drugs may cause heart problems.
 The chance of heart problems depends on the dose of this drug and your health problem.
 In children, the chance of heart problems later in life is higher.
 Heart problems may happen even without any risk factors.
-Call your doctor right away if you have cough, fast or slow heartbeat, abnormal heartbeat, swelling in the arms or legs, shortness of breath, sudden weight gain, or feel very tired or weak.
+Call your doctor right away if you have cough; chest pain; fast, slow, or abnormal heartbeat; swelling in the arms or legs, shortness of breath, or sudden weight gain; or feeling very tired or weak.

 - You will need to have heart function tests while taking this drug.
 Talk with the doctor.

 - This drug may lower the ability of your bone marrow to make blood cells that your body needs.
 This can lead to needing a blood transfusion and very bad and sometimes deadly bleeding problems or infections.
 Tell your doctor right away if you have signs of infection like fever, chills, or sore throat; any bruising or bleeding; or if you feel very tired or weak.

 - The risk of a certain bone marrow problem and second cancer (type of leukemia) may be raised after treatment with this drug.
 If you have questions, talk with the doctor.